What are your responsibilities as an employer? Knowing your responsibilities will help you focus on your business instead of dealing with tax issues.

 – Each employee should fill in and provide you the form TD1

-– Once you have an employee, you need to deduct CPP, EI, and Federal taxes from each paycheque of the employee and remit it to CRA
+– Once you have an employee, you need to deduct CPP, EI, and Federal taxes from each paycheque of the employee and add the employer contributions of CPP and EI and remit the total amount (payroll remittance) to CRA

 – You need to remit payroll remittance generally on or before the 15th day of the following month